 Click here to see our photos from our 2018 visit to the Longqingxia Ice Festival and the Tang Caves.

-We're timing our visit for near the end of the Chinese New Year holiday, hopefully avoiding huge crowds but still getting a good look at the sculptures before the festival winds down.
+We're timing our visit for near the beginning of the Chinese New Year holiday, hopefully avoiding huge crowds but still getting a good look at the sculptures before the festival winds down.

 We'll organise our visit at Longqingxia as sort of free time – with two hours to look around, you can stick with the group or explore by yourself, and we'll all meet up again back at the bus at the predetermined time.